Language is hierarchically structured: That is, words in sentences fall naturally into groups.

 Spanish is a very consistently head-initial language.

-However, In english we have:
+However, In English we have:

-Thus, English is sort of a mixed bag.
-It does turn out the SVO languages tend to vary in terms of noun adjective order.
-It' snot just English being difficult.
 But, if you were summarizing this, you could say that English is a mixed case but has more head-initial than head-final phrases.